Curricular Practical Training (CPT)

 Q. I want to find a full-time internship and not enroll in classes during a regular semester (fall or spring) Can I apply for CPT?

 A. Full-time CPT can only be authorized in your annual vacation term (summer) and during breaks between terms.
 The exception is if the CPT is required for all students in a particular academic program, during a particular semester in the academic year, and clearly stated in the WVU course catalog.
 Otherwise you’re required to maintain your full-time enrollment during fall and spring semesters and work no more than 20 hours per week in order to maintain your F-1 status, regardless of your CPT work plans.
+If you are already working part-time on campus and need part-time/full-time CPT, please inquire with ISSS for information you should carefully consider before taking on such workload as it may impact your ability to maintain status or successfully complete your coursework.

 Q. Can I do full-time CPT and still be eligible for the full 12 months of optional practical training (OPT)?

 A. Yes.
 However, students who have been authorized for 12 months of full-time CPT become ineligible for OPT.
 USCIS will count the days of CPT authorization, and if you have had 365 days or more of full-time CPT, you will be INELIGIBLE for OPT.
-But any amount of full-time CPT adding up to less than 12 months has no impact on OPT eligibility, and part-time CPT does not impact OPT eligibility at all.
+Any amount of full-time CPT adding up to less than 12 months has no impact on OPT eligibility, and part-time CPT does not impact OPT eligibility at all.

 Q. My degree program does not require an internship, does this mean I cannot participate in an off campus internship?

-Q. I work on campus for less than 20 hours per week and I have been offered an internship off campus.
+Q. I work on campus for less than 20 hours per week and I have been offered an internship off-campus.
 Am I eligible to apply for CPT?

 Q. I hold a Graduate Assistantship.
 Am I eligible to apply for CPT?